microsoft/connected-fleet-refarch/README.md

 1. **Fleet Data Model** - An extension to the Automotive Common Data Model that includes new entities related to fleet operations.

 ## Capabilities available in this preview

 This private preview provides the following capabilities

-- Mobility Services Telemetry Platform
+- Mobility Services Telemetry Platform.
-  - Cloud based MQTT Broker
+  - Cloud based MQTT Broker.
-  - Azure Functions to receive device to cloud messages and send Vehicle Events and Vehicle Status updates to the Fleet Integration Layer
+  - Azure Functions to receive device to cloud messages and send Vehicle Events and Vehicle Status updates to the Fleet Integration Layer.
-  - BICEP script templates to create the dependent components Azure
+  - BICEP script templates to create the dependent components Azure.
-- Fleet Integration Layer
+- Fleet Integration Layer.
-  - Event Hub to receive Vehicle Events and Vehicle Status updates
+  - Event Hub to receive Vehicle Events and Vehicle Status updates.
-  - Azure Function to connect into DataVerse and persist Vehicle Event Data
+  - Azure Function to connect into DataVerse and persist Vehicle Event Data.
-  - Azure Data Explorer repository to save Vehicle Status updates and supporting Vehicle Event Data
+  - Azure Data Explorer repository to save Vehicle Status updates and supporting Vehicle Event Data.
-  - Azure Data Explorer Ingestion Function to parse incoming event hub data and persist into tables
+  - Azure Data Explorer Ingestion Function to parse incoming event hub data and persist into tables.
-  - BICEP script templates to create the dependent components Azure
+  - BICEP script templates to create the dependent components Azure.
-- Fleet Data Model
+- Fleet Data Model.
-  - A set of REST API calls to create the necessary tables in the DataVerse (NOTE: This is only necessary until an upcoming version of the Automotive Common Data Model is available)
+  - A set of REST API calls to create the necessary tables in the DataVerse (NOTE: This is only necessary until an upcoming version of the Automotive Common Data Model is available).

 ## Getting Started